REFLECT: Summarizing Robot Experiences for Failure Explanation and Correction: Related Work

 \section{Related Work}

-\textbf{Dense Video Captioning} for long-horizon videos has been a challenging task in computer vision.
+\textbf{Dense Video Captioning} for human activity videos has been a challenging task in computer vision.
 Recent video captioning methods typically train transformer-based models to jointly localize and caption events in videos \cite{wang2021end, Deng_2021_CVPR, zhang2022unifying, zhu2022end, yang2023vid2seq}.
 Yet it remains a challenge to caption robot videos due to a lack of data.
-With the emergence of large foundation models, zero-shot video captioning is made possible \cite{zeng2022socraticmodels, wang2022language}.
+With the emergence of large foundation models, zero-shot video captioning is made possible \cite{zeng2022socraticmodels, wang2022language, pasca2023summarize}.
 These works combine VLMs and LLMs to caption egocentric human activity videos in a zero-shot manner.
 Extending upon prior works, our approach generates captions that are task-centric and action-centric for temporal robot sensory data in a zero-shot manner, which helps downstream tasks such as robot behavior analysis \cite{dechant2022summarizing}.

-\textbf{Robot Failure Explanation} is an important task long studied in HRI to increase human trust in robotic systems. \cite{khanna2023user, 8956424} and allow non-expert users to better assist robots in failure scenarios \cite{das2021explainable, das2021semantic}.
-However, the failure scenarios covered in each work are limited and the methods lack generalizability: \citet{das2021semantic} specifically study failure cases in picking, \citet{diehl2022did} study two pick and place tasks, \citet{song2022llm} focus on object navigation failures whereas \citet{inceoglu2021fino} focus on simple object manipulation failures.
-We propose a LLM-based failure explanation framework that leverages the advanced reasoning ability of LLMs and generalizes well to various failure scenarios including both low-level action execution failures and high-level task planning failures.
+\textbf{Robot Failure Explanation} is an important task long studied in the HRI community to increase human trust in robotic systems \cite{khanna2023user, 8956424} and allow non-expert users to better assist robots under failure scenarios \cite{das2021explainable, das2021semantic}.
+However, prior works are limited as each only address a specific set of failure scenarios: \citet{das2021semantic} specifically study failure cases in picking, \citet{diehl2022did} study two pick-and-place tasks, \citet{song2022llm} focus on object navigation failures whereas \citet{inceoglu2021fino} focus on detecting failures in a few short-horizon object manipulation tasks.
+By leveraging the advanced reasoning ability of LLM, our framework is able to detect and explain a wide range of failure scenarios without assumptions on the task configuration or failure type.